Djaytan/mc-jobs-reborn-patch-place-break/README.md

 block** a fix amount of time during which breaking the block again will not permit to earn money and xp.
 It's a first step forward, but it's insufficient.
 Specifying an unlimited time isn't sufficient too, because after 14 days maximum the placed blocks will not prevent the payment anymore...
-And finally, piston workaround isn't taking into account at all.
+And finally, piston exploit isn't taking into account at all.

-So, this is why this project exists: doing an obvious and easy patch that would have be done a long time ago.
+So, this is why this project exists: doing an obvious and easy patch that would have been done a long time ago.

 ## How the patch works

 The patch is very simple: when breaking or placing blocks, each one is tagged.
-This information is persisted accross server restarts.
+This information is persisted across server restarts.

 At payment time, if a BREAK, TNTBREAK or PLACE action involve an active "player" tag, the payment will be cancelled.
 It doesn't matter whose player is the author, so if one player place a block